 - 1942 – 1945: Japan’s invasion of the Philippine Island cuts America off from its primary source of imported hemp.
-The Hemp for Victory campaign begins and the ban from hemp production and cultivation is lifted.
+The Hemp for Victory campaign begins lifting the ban from hemp production and cultivation.

 - 1970: Hemp is classified as a Schedule 1 Drug and its cultivation and use across America are prohibited.